Does Meat or Sugar Cause Gout? The Truth May Surprise You.

 This all sounds like a lot of conflicting information, but it’s really a simple shift in what we knew.
 We can now better explain things scientifically than just with anecdotal data.
 The simple explanation, scientifically, is that fructose is a sugar that turns to fat easily.

 When your liver is busy doing that, it needs a lot of a compound called ATP.
-ATP has purines, lots of them.
-They get turned into uric acid.
+ATP converts to purines, lots of them.
+They are then converted into uric acid.
 Alcohol breaks down just the same way!

 This gets worse.
 While the sugar is busy making sure your blood has uric acid, your body is releasing insulin.
 Insulin sends a message to the kidneys and get it to put uric acid right back into your blood.
 Insulin wants you to grow.
 To grow you need to make a bunch of cells.
 To make a bunch of cells, you need purines.
 It’s a simple chain reaction.